Ahmed291005/ReqPilot/Project_Report.md

 4.  **Poor Stakeholder Engagement:** Non-technical stakeholders may find the formal requirement process intimidating or inaccessible, leading to incomplete input and a final product that doesn't fully meet their needs.
 5.  **Static Documentation:** Traditional requirement documents are often static and difficult to update, making iterative refinement a cumbersome task.

-**ReqArchitect** aims to solve these problems by providing an automated, accessible, and intelligent platform that assists in the elicitation, analysis, and documentation of software requirements, thereby reducing manual effort and improving the clarity and completeness of the project's foundation.
+**ReqPilot** aims to solve these problems by providing an automated, accessible, and intelligent platform that assists in the elicitation, analysis, and documentation of software requirements, thereby reducing manual effort and improving the clarity and completeness of the project's foundation.

 ---

 ## 5. Hardware and Software Requirements

 ### Hardware Requirements
-As a web-based application, ReqArchitect does not impose any specific hardware requirements on the end-user beyond what is needed to run a modern web browser.
+As a web-based application, ReqPilot does not impose any specific hardware requirements on the end-user beyond what is needed to run a modern web browser.
 *   **Device:** A computer, tablet, or smartphone.
 *   **Processor:** 1 GHz or faster.
 *   **RAM:** 2 GB or more.